chisolm/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * The shape of a traffic sign image is ?
 (32, 32, 3)
 * The number of unique classes/labels in the data set is ?
 43

-####2.
-Include an exploratory visualization of the dataset.
+#### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data ...

 ![alt text][image1]

-###Design and Test a Model Architecture
+### Design and Test a Model Architecture

-####1.
-Describe how you preprocessed the image data.
+#### 1. Describe how you preprocessed the image data.

 I did very limited pre-processing of the data.
 I normalized it to a -1 to 1 range.
 I experimented with gray scale early in my development but did not see a benefit in my use.
 This experiment was before I added an regularization.
-At the time my model was overfitting significantly on the color version, I suspect the black and white so no significant gains because it was subtracting information and may have exagerated the overfitting, or results were lost in the noise.
+At the time my model was overfitting significantly on the color version, I suspect the black and white so no significant gains because it was subtracting information and may have exaggerated the overfitting, or results were lost in the noise.

 I decided not to generate additional data because one of the techniques suggested was to jitter the image.
 Looking at the images in the training set, it appears that they may have been taken from a moving vehicle based on background changes.
-These are likley to already resemeble a jitter type of augmentation.
+These are likely to already resemble a jitter type of augmentation.

 Augmentation by translating the apparent angle of the sign could still be useful.
 I would like to experiment in the future with occlusion of parts of the image.
-I wonder if this with have a dropout like effect forcing the network to develop redundant recognication.
+I wonder if this with have a dropout like effect forcing the network to develop redundant recognition.

 Brightness augmentation also may provide useful cases.
 The data set has the appearance of low contrast/low intensity.

 ![alt text][image3]

-####2.
-Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+#### 2. Description of final model architecture.

 I kept my model small since I was originally developing and testing it on my mac laptop.
-There was also signs that even the basic lenet homework exercise model was overfitting for the data in the training set.
+There was also signs that even the basic LeNet homework exercise model was overfitting for the data in the training set.
 This did not encourage increasing the model size.

 The reduced size also greatly aided the exploration of hyperparamter changes and exploration of multiple dropout